Understanding Speed Bins

 Speed Bins

 Includes a new Speed Bins section in the path analysis stack.
-There are exist two key pieces of information:

 - Speed binning as a bar chart.
 It shows the percentages of vehicles distributed among speed ranges along a selected section of road.
 It bins the speeds into categories, as seen on the X-Axis.
-In the below graph, you can see the distribution, where HCV data between 0 and 10 km/h represents 0.5% of the volume.
+In the graph, you can see the distribution, where HCV data between 0 and 10 km/h represents 0.5% of the volume.
 It's important to note that data is gathered at the point-level, not the trip-level:

 Note: There are separate Speed Bin tables for CAR and HCV data if you scroll further down the results panel.